masiddique/isce2-install/README.md

 sudo apt-get update
 sudo apt-get install libxt-dev
 ```
 Then I also installed Motif: `sudo apt install libmotif-dev`, and configured Cmake again.

 There were still several warnings, related mostly to the library `[libgomp.so.1]` which is a critical library for programs using OpenMP for parallel processing.
 I probably I'll need to fix this issue, but for now I proceeded as follows:

 ```
 # compile and install
 make -j && make install
 ```
+Now I noticed that